-The UK government has to report to the UN Committee on the Rights of the Child on its progress on meeting the expectations of this treaty.
-The UK's most recent report was considered during the Committee's 49th Session held on 23-24 September 2008.
-In response to the UK's findings, the Commission produced a 'shadow' report which assesses how well we are doing in Britain at protecting children's rights.
-It called on the government to fully implement the Convention by ratifiying all protocols, which it has now done.
+The UK Government's most recent report to the UN Committee on the Rights of the Child was considered during the Committee's 49th Session, on 23 and 24 September 2008.
+The Commission produced a ‘shadow’ report which assesses how well we are doing in Britain at protecting children's rights.

 Other concerns highlighted in our report were:

 We recommended that the forthcoming Single Equality Bill should further protect children, for example by including measures to tackle homophobic harrassment in schools, and by extending protections against age discrimination.